-On the basis of the representations and warranties contained in this Agreement, and subject to its terms and conditions, each Selling Shareholder agrees to sell to the Underwriters the Additional Shares, and the Underwriters shall have the right to purchase, severally and not jointly, up to [·] Additional Shares at the Purchase Price; provided, however, that the amount paid by the Underwriters for any Additional Shares shall be reduced by an amount per share equal to any dividends declared by the Company and payable on the Firm Shares but not payable on such Additional Shares.
+On the basis of the representations and warranties contained in this Agreement, and subject to its terms and conditions, each Selling Shareholder agrees to sell to the Underwriters the Additional Shares, and the Underwriters shall have the right to purchase, severally and not jointly, up to [•] Additional Shares at the Purchase Price; provided, however, that the amount paid by the Underwriters for any Additional Shares shall be reduced by an amount per share equal to any dividends declared by the Company and payable on the Firm Shares but not payable on such Additional Shares.
 You may exercise this right on behalf of the Underwriters in whole or from time to time in part by giving written notice not later than 30 days after the date of this Agreement.
 Any exercise notice shall specify the number of Additional Shares to be purchased by the Underwriters and the date on which such shares are to be purchased.
 Each purchase date must be at least one business day after the written notice is given and may not be earlier than the closing date for the Firm Shares nor later than ten business days after the date of such notice.
-Additional Shares may be purchased as provided in Section 5 hereof solely for the purpose of covering overallotments made in connection with the offering of the Firm Shares.
-On each day, if any, that Additional Shares are to be purchased (an "Option Closing Date"), each Underwriter agrees, severally and not jointly, to purchase the number of Additional Shares (subject to such adjustments to eliminate fractional shares as you may determine) that bears the same proportion to the total number of Additional Shares to be purchased on such Option Closing Date as the number of Firm Shares set forth in Schedule II hereto opposite the name of such Underwriter bears to the total number of Firm Shares.
+Additional Shares.
+On each day, if any, that Additional Shares are to be purchased (an "Option Closing Date"), each Underwriter agrees, severally and not jointly, to purchase the number of Additional Shares to eliminate fractional shares as you may determine) that bears the same proportion to the total number of Additional Shares to be purchased to a such Option Closing Date as the number of Firm Shares set forth in Schedule II hereto opposite the name of such Underwriter bears to the total number of Firm Shares.

-- 4. Terms of Public Offering.
+4. Terms of Public Offering.
 The Selling Shareholders are advised by you that the Underwriters propose to make a public offering of their respective portions of the Shares as soon after the Registration Statement and this Agreement have become effective as in your judgment is advisable.
-The Selling Shareholders are further advised by you that the Shares are to be offered to the public initially at \$[\cdot] a share (the "Public Offering Price") and to certain dealers selected by you at a price that represents a concession not in excess of \$[\cdot] a share under the Public Offering Price. - 5.
-Payment and Delivery.
-Payment for the Firm Shares shall be made to the Selling Shareholders in Federal or other funds immediately available in New York City against delivery of such Firm Shares for the respective accounts of the several Underwriters at 10:00 a.m., New York City time, on $[\cdot]$ , 2013, or at such other time on the same or such other date, not later than $[\cdot]$ , 2013, as shall be designated in writing by you.
+The Selling Shareholders are further advised by you that the Shares are to be offered to the public initially at $[\bullet]$ a share (the "Public Offering Price") and to certain dealers selected by you at a price that represents a concession not in excess of $[\bullet]$ a share under the Public Offering Price.

+5. Payment and Delivery.
+Payment for the Firm Shares shall be made to the Selling Shareholders in Federal or other funds immediately available in New York City against delivery of such Firm Shares for the respective accounts of the several Underwriters at 10:00 a.m., New York City time, on $[\bullet]$, 2013, or at such other time on the same or such other date, not later than $[\bullet]$, 2013, as shall be designated in writing by you.
 The time and date of such payment are hereinafter referred to as the "Closing Date."

-Payment for any Additional Shares shall be made to the Selling Shareholders in Federal or other funds immediately available in New York City against delivery of such Additional Shares for the respective accounts of the several Underwriters at 10:00 a.m., New York City time, on the date specified in the corresponding notice described in Section 3 or at such other time on the same or on such other date, in any event not later than $[\cdot]$ , 2013, as shall be designated in writing by you.
+Payment for any Additional Shares shall be made to the Selling Shareholders in Federal or other funds immediately available in New York City against delivery of such Additional Shares for the respective accounts of the several Underwriters at 10:00 a.m., New York City time, on the date specified in the corresponding notice described in Section 3 or at such other time on the same or on such other date, in any event not later than [•], 2013, as shall be designated in writing by you.